-Last Updated on February 16, 2021 by Katty
+Last Updated on June 15, 2021 by Helga Dosa

-Elsa Schiaparelli once said of her career: “Poverty forced me to work, and Paris gave me a liking for it.”
+Elsa Schiaparelli once said of her career: “Poverty forced me to work, and Paris gave me a liking for it”.
 She was being modest indeed, considering that she was the most innovative and influential dress designer of the 20th century.
 Known for her shocking designs and Surrealist influences, Schiaparelli’s haute couture clothes and accessories became justly famous during the late 1920s.

 Schiaparelli met the famous Surrealist artists, Jean Cocteau and Salvador Dali, through her association with Man Ray.
 She invited them to contribute to her designs.
-Many of her own designs were also surrealist, for example, a black sweater with white ribs on the front, and a hat shaped like a lamb chop!
+Many of her own designs were also surrealist.
+For example, a black sweater with white ribs on the front, and a hat shaped like a lamb chop!

-Her inventions included the color ‘Shocking Pink‘, which she made famous, the innovative use of colorful zippers, gadget accessories such as scarves of material with a newspaper print design and the clinging and attractive bias-cut dresses.
+Her inventions included the color ‘Shocking Pink‘, which she made famous, the innovative use of colorful zippers, gadget accessories such as scarves of material with a newspaper print design, and the clinging and attractive bias-cut dresses.

 Schiaparelli genuinely brought fashion to the masses.
 She was also the first to introduce off-the-rack designer wear.
-She was again the first to show off her garments as they are displayed today–on ramps, with music and lights.
+She was again the first to show off her garments as they are displayed today on-ramps, with music and lights.
 Her great rival was Coco Chanel, mostly famous for her suits and little black dresses.
-Chanel once called Schiaparelli ‘that Italian artist who makes clothes’.
+Chanel once called Schiaparelli ‘that Italian artist who makes clothes.

-During the Second World War, the famous fashion designer escaped from the Nazi’s to New York, where she worked hard to raise money for French charities.
+During the Second World War, the famous fashion designer escaped from the Nazis to New York, where she worked hard to raise money for French charities.
 She also refused to design until the war was over.
 Meanwhile, her rival Chanel created a scandal in Paris by living with an aristocratic German lover.
-After the war Chanel was saved from arrest by friends in high places.
+After the war, Chanel was saved from arrest by friends in high places.

-When Schiaparelli went back to Paris after the war her designs were not as popular because they were perhaps too extravagant but she still earned good money from her perfumes.
+When Elsa Schiaparelli went back to Paris after the war her designs were not as popular because they were perhaps too extravagant but she still earned good money from her perfumes.

 Another disadvantage was that despite being innovative, Schiaparelli’s designs could be copied easily, and the house lost revenue through copies.

-As Time said of her in 1934, despite putting her on their cover, “ Though her fame continues to spread, one thing keeps Schiaparelli, now in her middle thirties, from becoming the very smartest of the Paris dressmakers.
+As Time said of her in 1934, despite putting her on their cover, “ Though her fame continues to spread, one thing keeps Elsa Schiaparelli, now in her middle thirties, from becoming the very smartest of the Paris dressmakers.
 Her designs are too easy to copy.
 The mutton sleeves and tray shoulders which she sponsored last year were instantly popular on the Champs-Elysees and Manhattan’s Park Avenue.
-But it was not long before every little dress factory in Manhattan had copied them and from New York’s 3rd Avenue to San Francisco’s Howard Street millions of shop girls who had never heard of Schiaparelli were proudly wearing her models.”
+But it was not long before every little dress factory in Manhattan had copied them.
+From New York’s 3rd Avenue to San Francisco’s Howard Street millions of shop girls who had never heard of Schiaparelli were proudly wearing her models.”

-Schiaparelli died in 1973.
+Elsa Schiaparelli died in 1973.
 “Everybody has copied Mummy,” her daughter Gogo Cacciapuoti, mother of actress Marisa Berenson, and the late photographer Berry Berenson Perkins, once famously remarked.
 She will long be remembered for her wonderful creations which still have a major influence on many fashion designers today.

 By Lisa-Anne Sanderson